IBM/SalesEnablement-VMware-L3/docs/VCFaaS/VCFaaS-mt/Operating-mt.md

 - How the *"on IBM Cloud"* capabilities of the **VCF as a Service multitenant** are exposed through the VMware web console (VMware vCloud Director [VCD]).

-- How to provision basic resources including data center groups, networks, and virtual machines using VCD.
+- How to provision basic resources including data center groups, networks, and virtual machines by using VCD.

-- Illustrate how a **VCF as a Service multitenant** instance on IBM Cloud is just like VCF in a client's enterprise data center.
+- Illustrate how a **VCF as a Service multitenant** instance on IBM Cloud is like VCF in a client's enterprise data center.

 !!!
 Important "About the IBM Technology Zone (ITZ) environment"